michaelklishin/sous-chef/README.md

 After that point Vagrant at the cookbooks location by editing Vagrantfile.
 For Travis CI cookbooks, you just need to uncomment

-    # you can use multiple cookbook locations if necessary.
-    # For example, to develop both shared OSS cookbooks and your private
-    # product/company-specific ones.
+    # this assumes you have travis-ci/travis-cookbooks cloned at ./cookbooks
-    # chef.cookbooks_path = ["cookbooks/ci_environment"]
+    chef.cookbooks_path = ["cookbooks/ci_environment"]

 for other cookbook collections, provide a local path (or several) like so

     chef.cookbooks_path = ["cookbooks"]

+You can use multiple cookbook locations if necessary.
+For example, to develop both shared OSS cookbooks and your private product/company-specific ones:

+    chef.cookbooks_path = ["cookbooks/ci_environment", "megacorp/cookbooks"]

 Next choose some cookbooks to provision.
 In the case of Travis CI cookbooks, build-essential is a good one to start with, so uncomment